 - I registered, but I don't seem to be receiving any notifications.
 What should I do?

 - Is there a charge for registering to receive messages through DickinsonAlert?

-No, this is a free service provided by Dickinson County Emergency Management and Iowa Homeland Security & Emergency Management.
+No, this is a free service provided by Dickinson County Emergency Management.